tjallingkikkert/itunesinbash/README.md

 # itunesinbash
 control Apple Music / iTunes from the terminal

-controls:\n
+controls:
-l to set "loved" to true\n
+l to set "loved" to true
 n/N for next/previous song
 s to toggle shuffle on/off
 p to toggle pause/play